Marrus orthocanna: Description

 Like other siphonophores, Marrus orthocanna is a colony composed of a number of specialised zooids linked together by a long stem.
 They have different functions such as locomotion, capturing prey, waste removal, and reproduction.
-At the front is the pneumatophore, an orange-colored, gas-filled float, the largest of which can reach estimated sizes of 5-10 centimeters in diameter '.
+At the front is the pneumatophore, an orange-colored, gas-filled float, the largest of which can reach estimated sizes of 5–10 centimeters in diameter '.
 Behind this is the nectosome, a region where there are a number of translucent nectophores with red, unlooped radial canals.
 These are bell-shaped medusae specialised for locomotion.
 When they contract, water is expelled which causes the colony to move.
 The coordinations of the medusae contractions enable the organism to swim forwards, sidewards, or backwards.
 The remaining region is the siphosome.
 Most of the zooids here are polyps, specialised for collecting food.
 They do this for the whole colony, spreading their single long tentacles in the water to snare prey.
 There are also stinging cells that release munitions of toxins that kills or paralyzes the prey.
 Other zooids in this region undertake digestion and assimilation of food items.
 Reproductive medusae are found among the polyps in the siphosome and also various other specialised zooids.
 The various forms are all arranged in a repeating pattern.
 The main foods of this organism are decapods, krill and other smaller crustaceans.

 Distribution and habitat

-Marrus orthocanna occurs pelagically in the mesopelagic zone of the Arctic Ocean, the north west Pacific Ocean, the Bering Sea, the Sea of Okhotsk, the north Atlantic Ocean and the Mediterranean Sea.
+Marrus orthocanna occurs pelagically in the mesopelagic zone of the Arctic Ocean, the northwestern Pacific Ocean, the Bering Sea, the Sea of Okhotsk, the north Atlantic Ocean and the Mediterranean Sea.
 It is found at depths ranging between 200 and 800 m.
 The greatest depth at which it has been observed is about 2000 m.
 At these depths the temperature is about 4 °C, hardly any light penetrates from the surface and human observation is limited to what can be seen from submersible craft.